HealthengineAU/pms-api/docs/suggested-testing.md

 **Given** the potential for a single practitioner to possess multiple specialties within a PMS
 **When** sending a PMS resource snapshot to Healthengine
 **Then** distinct PMS resources should be sent for each practitioner/specialty combination

 ---

+## Syncing resource availability

+Availability snapshots are expected to be sent to us without an incoming request for each PMS resource multiplied by the number of days that you are syncing into the future.

+We will only request an availability snapshot from you if we have attempted to insert a booking and the request has been rejected, indicating that we might have stale availability for the resource and date.

+Resource availability should be sent to us whenever the availability has been changed in your software for a resource and date.
+Some examples include:
+- Changing a resource's available hours
+- Creating a non-Healthengine booking for the resource
+- The integration being re-enabled after being disabled via configuration in your software

+There should also be a sync periodically to avoid any missed updates and a manual resync option available to PMS users.

+**Scenario: Manual availability resync action by PMS user**
+**Given** an integrated PMS account or location
+**When** a PMS user opts to manually resync availability to Healthengine
+**Then** there should be a solution available to them to sync availability for all resources for the future sync period

+**Scenario: Sending availability after being temporarily disabled**
+**Given** an integrated PMS account or location in a temporarily disabled state due to configuration in your software
+**When** a PMS user re-enables this integration
+**Then** availability for all resources should be sent to Healthengine

+---